dotnet/iot/src/devices/BrickPi3/samples/README.md

 where -arg1, arg2, etc are one of the following:
 -nobrick: don't run the basic BrickPi tests.
 -motor: run basic motor tests, motors need to be on port A and D.
--vehicule: run a vehicule test, motors need to be on port A and D.
+-vehicle: run a vehicle test, motors need to be on port A and D.
 -multi: run a multi sensor test
    EV3TouchSensor on port 1
    NXTTouchSensor on port 2